31 Jul How to Get More Customers For Your Business – A Step-by-Step Guide

 Many people who clicked on your offer page may get distracted.
 Increase your chances of conversion by showing them an Exit Popup with a FREE offer to collect their email address.

-A coupon for future services or an educational checklist make a great exit offer.
+A coupon for future services or an educational checklist makes a great exit offer.

 You will later use this information in your email campaign or Facebook Custom audience targeting (which is an advanced step to master AFTER your initial funnel is working).